Ireland–United Kingdom relations: History

+17th century

-War and colonisation made Ireland completely subject to growing British colonial powers in the early 1600s.
+War and colonisation made Ireland completely subject to growing British colonial powers in the early 17th century.
 Forced settlement of newly conquered land and inequitable laws defined life for the Irish under British rule.
 England had previously conquered Scotland and Wales, leaving many people from western Scotland to seek opportunity in settling about 500,000 acres of newly seized land in Ireland.
 Some Irish people were displaced to an attempted "reservation".
 This resulted in Gaelic ties between Scotland and Ireland withering dramatically over the course of the 17th century, including a divergence in the Gaelic language into two distinct languages.

+In 1641, the Irish were finally able to drive out the English for a short time through a successful rebellion and proclaim the Irish Catholic Confederation, which was allied with the Royalists in the English Civil War.
+Oliver Cromwell succeeded in reconquering Ireland by brutal methods and by 1652 all of Ireland was under English control.
+Cromwell then granted land in Ireland to his followers and the Catholic aristocracy in Ireland was increasingly dispossessed.
+Cromwell exiled numerous Catholics to Connacht and up to 40 percent of Ireland's population died as a result of the English invasion.
+The defeat of the Jacobites at the Battle of the Boyne in 1690 further reinforced the Protestant Ascendancy in Ireland.